Learn Why a Master of Science May Be a Great Choice for You

 Match Day is the culmination of countless hours spent cramming for tests, performing repetitive, seemingly thankless tasks and shadowing physicians.
 It’s when tens of thousands of medical students from around the world find out where they will be training for the next three to seven years.
 Applicants at the head of the pack can look forward to Match Day with confidence.
 However, applicants lacking in one or more areas, such as grades or test scores, may need to bolster their resumes.

-3. Earn an MS in Less Than One Year
+3. Earn an MS in Less Than Two Semesters

 It’s not uncommon for medical students to take an academic leave of absence to pursue a Master of Public Health (MPH).
 However, an MPH doesn’t align with every student’s career goals, and a leave of absence can start to look more like an unplanned detour when you take into account the minimum two years required to earn an MPH.

-Our master’s degree in medical physiology and pharmacology is a 30-credit-hour program that can be completed in as little as one year.
-Over the course of three full semesters, students learn about the impact of drugs on living organisms at the molecular level.
+Our master’s degree in medical physiology and pharmacology is a 30-credit-hour program that can be completed in as little as two semesters.
+Over the course of their program, students learn about the impact of drugs on living organisms at the molecular level.
 Courses are offered in the spring, fall and summer semesters, and students are accepted year-round.
 Medical students trying to make the most of their leave of absence need look no further than our online master’s degree program.

 4. Join a Flexible, Affordable Online Program